dancer1325/aws-route53-docs/doc_source/traffic-policies.md

 + [Viewing traffic policy versions and the associated policy records](#traffic-policies-viewing)
 + [Deleting traffic policy versions and traffic policies](#traffic-policies-deleting)

+ * NO charge / # of traffic policies created

 ## Creating a traffic policy<a name="traffic-policies-creating"></a>

+* TODO:
 To create a traffic policy, perform the following procedure\.<a name="traffic-policies-creating-procedure"></a>

 **To create a traffic policy**